slumpbuster/ToDo/README.md

 - 2022-03-21: Changed look of checkbox and delete button
 - 2022-03-21: Added cursor over non-completed todo item
 - 2022-03-21: Added sort based on priority (high to low)
+- 2022-03-22: Added ability to Import file (needs to be in root *where index.html is - todo.txt)
+- 2022-03-22: Added ability to Export file (exports to download directory - todo.txt)

 ## Roadmap of Future Improvements
 - Store todo to a file to be saved and reloaded